Sino-Vietnamese War: Cambodia

 Although the Vietnamese Communists and the Khmer Rouge had previously cooperated, the relationship deteriorated when Khmer Rouge leader Pol Pot came to power and established Democratic Kampuchea on 17 April 1975.
 The People's Republic of China, on the other hand, also supported the Maoist Khmer Rouge against Lon Nol's regime during the Cambodian Civil War and its subsequent take-over of Cambodia.
 China provided extensive political, logistical and military support for the Khmer Rouge during its rule.
 After numerous clashes along the border between Vietnam and Cambodia, and with encouragement from Khmer Rouge defectors fleeing purges of the Eastern Zone, Vietnam invaded Cambodia on 25 December 1978.
-By 7 January 1979 Vietnamese forces had entered Phnom Penh and the Khmer Rouge leadership had fled to western Cambodia.
+By 7 January 1979, Vietnamese forces had entered Phnom Penh and the Khmer Rouge leadership had fled to western Cambodia.
 The offensive took the Chinese by surprise, and its Phnom Penh embassy fled to the jungle with the Khmer Rouge where it remained for 15 days.

-The fall of the Khmer Rouge was not a surprise, but from China's perspective, Vietnam's occupation of Cambodia threatened China's interests on the Indochina peninsula and its position among non-communist ASEAN states of Southeast Asia.
+However, the fall of the Khmer Rouge was not a surprise, but from China's perspective, Vietnam's occupation of Cambodia threatened China's interests on the Indochina peninsula and its position among non-communist Association of Southeast Asian Nations (ASEAN) states of Southeast Asia.
 Members of ASEAN saw Vietnam's invasion of Cambodia as a blatant violation of international borders and an act of aggression.

 Ethnic minorities

 China supported the ethnic minority United Front for the Liberation of Oppressed Races against Vietnam during the FULRO insurgency against Vietnam.

-The Vietnamese government also began persecuting overseas Chinese living in Vietnam in the late 1970s.
-Vietnamese authorities confiscated property owned by overseas Chinese, and expelled many Chinese from Vietnam and to a number of provinces in southern China.

 The Vietnamese executed collaborators who worked for the Chinese, regardless of ethnicity.

 The Chinese received a significant number of defectors from the Thu Lao ethnic minority in Vietnam during the war.
 During the war China received as migrants the entire A Lù based population of the Phù Lá ethnic minority.
 China received so many defectors from the ethnic minorities in Vietnam that it raised shock among Vietnam which had to launch a new effort to re-assert dominance over the ethnic minorities and classify them.
-Post Vietnam War, insurgency against Vietnam lasted among the indigenous Mon-Khmer and Malayo-Polynesians of the Central Highlands.
+Post Vietnam War, an insurgency against Vietnam lasted among the indigenous Mon-Khmer and Malayo-Polynesians of the Central Highlands.
 Assistance was sought from China by the Hmong ethnic minority.
 The border was frequently crossed by Chinese, Lao, Kinh, Hmong, Yao, Nung, and Tai.
 The Laotian Hmong and FULRO were both supported against Vietnam by China and Thailand.

+In February 1976, Vietnam implemented registration programs in the south.
+Ethnic Chinese in Vietnam were required to adopt Vietnamese citizenship or leave the country.
+In early 1977, Vietnam implemented what it described as a purification policy in its border areas to keep Chinese border residents to the Chinese side of the border.
+Following another discriminatory policy introduced in March 1978, a large number of Chinese fled from Vietnam to southern China.
+China and Vietnam attempted to negotiate issues related to Vietnam's treatment of ethnic Chinese, but these negotiations failed to resolve the issues.